Belle and Martin Marks

 Belle was associated with the Cleveland Jewish Orphan Asylum and the Cleveland/Denver Hospital for consumptives (tuberculosis).

-Martin died on August 31, 1916, and Belle died on November 8, 1932, buried alongside Martin in Mayfield Cemetery.
+Martin died on August 31, 1916, and Belle died on November 8, 1932.
+Both were buried in Mayfield Cemetery.
+They were survived by daughters Florence Moss and Ethyl Kingsbacher.